 A similar tube made by Farnsworth

-Mechanics describes some uses of the Diamond system.
+Mechanics and Radio-Electronics describe some uses for the Diamond system.

 Here is a note from Don Stephenson, a design engineer at

 have pictured was designed by Diamond and manufactured by Diamond up

 started manufacturing the image dissector tube in 1949 or 1950 in our tube lab

 here in Lancaster Ohio and continued until about 1973 when Diamond power

 sold our section to Arvin Industries.
 Arvin did not move the